harvardinformatics/nextflow-workshop/run/index.md

 ## Resuming a workflow

 One of the best features of a workflow manager like nextflow is resumability.
 Resumability is the ability to restart a workflow from where it left off, rather than starting over from scratch.
 This is especially useful when running long-running workflows or when you want to make changes to a workflow without losing progress.
 Let's see how this works by modifying the `samplesheet.txt` file and resuming the workflow.

-Open the `samplesheet.txt` file in the `01-nextflow-simple` directory and add a new sample to the file (`sample3`), then save it.
+> **Exercise**: Open the `samplesheet.txt` file in the `01-nextflow-simple` directory and add a new sample to the file (`sample3`), then save it.
 It should look something like this:

 ```csv
 sample1
 sample2
 sample3
 ```

-Now, in your terminal, run the following command to resume the workflow:
+> Now, in your terminal, run the following command to resume the workflow:

 ```bash
 nextflow run main.nf -resume